-When there's no homework to do, watching TV and playing video games can only keep your kid occupied for so long.
-Of course, summer camps can help give kids something to fill their days with, but paying for summer camps can get expensive.
+When school is out, the usual stash of toys and screens can only keep your kid occupied for so long.
+Of course, summer camps can help give kids something to fill their days with, but the cost of camps can add up quick.
 This is especially true when you have multiple kids, and even then, most camps don't last all summer long.
 You need things you can do with your kids at home that don't make you want to call their teacher and beg for summer school projects.

 Having a few activities like the ones below at the ready to do each day can help keep summer days from dragging on and fill up those seemingly never-ending stretches of time each day where your kids act like they have absolutely

 Scavenger hunts are ridiculously simple to set up for your kids.
 Make a list of odds and ends for your kids to look for around the house and then let them have at it.
 The weirder or more obscure the item, the better.
 Asking them to find a penny from 1997 could have them scouring couch cushions, sorting through the change jar, or rummaging your minivan's floorboard for a huge chunk of the day.

 You can also add outdoor items to the list and have your kids look outside or do their scavenger hunt while on a walk around the neighborhood.
 Have your kids hunt for things like a tree with a broken branch or even cars with certain numbers on their license plates.